psq/swapr/README.md

 Add x amount of the X token, and y amount of Y token by transfering from the sender.
 Currently does not check that the exchange rate makes sense, so could lead to losses.
 Eventually, you'll be able to specify `u0` for either `x` or `y` and the contract will calculate the proper amount to send to match the current exchange rate.

 #### `(reduce-position (percent uint))`
-Transfer back to the sender, up to 100% of what the sender owns.
+Transfer back proportional amount of token X and token Y to the sender based on the sender's share of the pool, up to 100% of what the sender owns.

 #### `(swap-exact-x-for-y (dx uint))`
-Send x of the X token, and gets back an amount of token Y based on current exchange rate, give or take slippage Returns `dy`.
+Send x of the X token, and gets back an amount of token Y based on current exchange rate, give or take slippage

+Returns `dy`.

 #### `(swap-x-for-exact-y (dy uint))`
-Send the amount of X token necessary to get back y of token Y at current exchange rate, give or take slippage Returns `dx`.
+Send the amount of X token necessary to get back y of token Y at current exchange rate, give or take slippage

+Returns `dx`.

 #### `(swap-exact-y-for-x (dy uint))`
-Send y of the Y token, and gets back an amount of token X based on current exchange rate, give or take slippage Returns `dx`.
+Send y of the Y token, and gets back an amount of token X based on current exchange rate, give or take slippage

+Returns `dx`.

 #### `(swap-y-for-exact-x (dx uint))`
-Send the amount of Y token necessary to get back x of token X at current exchange rate, give or take slippage Returns `dy`.
+Send the amount of Y token necessary to get back x of token X at current exchange rate, give or take slippage

+Returns `dy`.

 #### `(get-position-of (owner principal))`  read-only